projectNEWM/newm-web/src/docs/projectStructure.md

 The project is organized into the following directory structure.
 The Structure is meant to be fluid and can be reorganized as necessary.

-Test and story files should be placed at the top level of each directory.
+Test and story directories should be placed at the top level of each directory.

-#### api
+- #### api

-- Files to set up the RTK Query API
+  - Files to set up the RTK Query API.

-#### assets
+- #### assets

-- Static resource files for the app (images, SVG, etc...)
+  - Static resource files for the app (images, SVG, etc...).

-#### common
+- #### common

-- Util files and Redux functionality that isn't specific to a module
+  - Util files and Redux functionality that isn't specific to a module.

-#### components
+- #### components

   - Components that are used in multiple places throughout the app.
 Organized into directories based on functionality or by page.

-#### elements
+- #### elements

   - The basic building blocks of the app.
-This serves as the component library for the app and is largely Material UI library components that need to be modified to fit the app functionality and / or design
+This serves as the component library for the app and is largely Material UI library components that need to be modified to fit the app functionality and / or design.

-#### modules
+- #### modules

   - Individual directories corresponding to a slice of the Redux app state.
-  All files for a specific state should be grouped in a single directory (e.g. type definitions, state slice, api endpoints, etc...)
+    All files for a specific state slice should be grouped in a single directory (e.g. type definitions, state slice, api endpoints, etc...).

-#### pages
+- #### pages

   - Non-reusable page components for the app.
 Pages can be divided into sub-sections in order to better organize the code.

-#### theme
+- #### theme

-- Files related to the app theme
+  - Files related to the app theme.